Malaysia 5/30/2024

 Safety and Tips

-Tioman in 2026 is a nostalgic tropical dream.
-It is lush, vibrant, and full of life above and below the water.
-It offers a “castaway” feeling with the comfort of a cold duty-free beer at the end of the day.
+Tioman in 2026 is a nostalgic tropical dream, and the nostalgia is earned.
+It is lush, vibrant, and full of life above and below the water — the castaway feeling delivered with the genuine comfort of a cold duty-free beer and a plate of grilled fish at the end of the afternoon.